The best iPhone accessories to give this holiday

-Whether you have the massive iPhone 12 Pro Max, opted for a modest-sized iPhone 12 or are sticking with an older model there are quite literally thousands of accessories to pair with your device.
-Same goes if you’re shopping for someone who has an iPhone – new or old.
+Whether you have the massive iPhone 12 Pro Max, opted for a modest-size iPhone 12 or are sticking with an older model, there are quite literally thousands of accessories to pair with your device.
+Same goes if you’re shopping for someone who has an iPhone — new or old.

 And as we do, we’ve been testing and hunting down the best accessories for your iPhone.
 We went beyond an Apple Watch SE to pair with your phone or even a funky case to spice up your life.
-From accessories that add in durability to even some that add in some extra visual chops here are the best access to gift to an iPhone owner – even if that “owner” is you.
+From accessories that add in durability to even some that add in some extra visual chops, here are the best accessories to gift to an iPhone owner, even if that “owner” is you.

-You really can’t just the tiny Nano wall plug by its size.
-It opts for a modern USB-C port and can push out 20-watts of power to charge your device in record time.
+You really can’t judge the tiny Nano wall plug by its size.
+It opts for a modern USB-C port and can push out 20 watts of power to charge your device in record time.

 The Child Cup PopGrip ($15; popsockets.com)